-Demonstrating this importance,

-Dexus's unlisted funds have in place a

-best practice corporate governance

-model that was established in

-consultation with their respective
+Demonstrating this importance, many of Dexus's unlisted funds have in place a best practice corporate governance model that was established in consultation with their respective investor bases.

-investor base.

-These funds have Responsible Entity Boards that are comprised wholly or predominantly of non-executive directors and are independent of the Dexus Board.
+Many of these funds have Responsible Entity Boards that are comprised wholly or predominantly of nonexecutive directors and are independent of the Dexus Board.

-In addition, these funds each have Advisory Committees in place comprising Unitholder appointed representatives.
+In addition, many of these funds each have Advisory Committees in place comprising of Unitholder appointed representatives.

 Related party transactions require the approval of the relevant Advisory Committee before agreements are executed.
-The Responsible Entity Boards are responsible for reviewing and approving recommendations in respect of each of the Fund's major decisions, including acquisitions, divestments, developments, major capital expenditure and the approval of the annual Investment Plan.
+The Responsible Entity Boards are responsible for reviewing and approving recommendations with respect to each Fund's major decisions, including acquisitions, divestments, developments, major capital expenditure and the annual Investment Plan.

-Dexus also acknowledges the importance of effective corporate governance practices in relation to its third-party capital partners.
+Dexus also acknowledges the importance of effective corporate governance practices in relation to its third party capital partners.
 Policies are in place to manage conflicts of interest and related party transactions.